-- Decide how the SCADA host should communicates with the flow computer.
+- Decide how the SCADA host should communicate with the flow computer.
 This could be through connection with one of the communication ports.
-A serial port connection could be a cable directly connected to the SCADA host or there could be intermediate connections through a radio or modem.
-An Ethernet port connection must be through an Ethernet switch with an appropriate Category 5 shielded patch cable. - 2.
+A serial port connection could be a cable directly connected to the SCADA host or there could be intermediate connections through a radio or modem. - 2.
 Decide which communication protocol you will use.
 This could be DNP3, ROC, or BSAP.
-See these documents for more information: - Emerson FB Flow Computer DNP3 Protocol Specifications Manual (D301806X012) - ROC Protocol Specifications Manual (for Emerson FBx-series) (D301828X012) - BSAP Communication Guide for FB1000/FB2000 Series Flow Computers (D301808X012) - 3.
+See these documents for more information: - Emerson FB Flow Computer DNP3 Protocol Specifications Manual (D301806X012) - ROC Protocol Specifications Manual for (for Emerson FBx-series) (D301828X012) - BSAP Communication Guide for FB1000/FB2000 Series Flow Computers (D301808X012) - 3.
 Provide the SCADA host with information about the various parameters it needs to extract from the application running in the flow computer.
 Typically, the SCADA host software includes a utility that allows you to identify this information so it can be incorporated into the database at the SCADA host. - 4.
 Using whatever human-machine interface (HMI) tools exist for the SCADA host, create graphical displays or reports that include the parameters from the application required for successful operator interaction (setpoints, flow variables and so on).

-4.2.2 Communicating with a Laptop Using One of the Serial Ports
+3.2.2 Communicating with a Laptop Using One of the Serial Ports

-- If the flow computer is not awake, you must wake it up first.
-(See Section 4.3) - Your laptop must have Field Tools software with FBxConnect software installed. - You must know a valid username/password combination for the flow computer.
+- Your laptop must have Field Tools software with FBxConnect software installed. - You must know a valid username/password combination for the flow computer. - If the flow computer is not awake, you must wake it up first.
+(See Section 3.3)